researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

        isOwned: true|false, //whether this need is owned or not
        isBeingCreated: true|false, //whether or not the creation of this need was successfully completed yet
        isLoading: true|false, //whether or not the need is currently in the process of being loaded
+       failedToLoad: true|false, //whether or not the need has failed to load (due to delete or other)
        toLoad: true|false, //whether or not the need is flagged as toLoad (for future loading purposes)
        flags: Immutable.List //all the flags that are present within the won:hasFlags predicate of a need
        facets: Immutable.Map //all the facets that are present within the won:hasFacets predicate of a need